Non-storable items you should avoid

 Get your non-storable items insured because they will not be protected by the moving contract

 In a way, as we already explained, you are protecting your most valuable commodities by keeping them outside of the storage container.
 However, you will no doubt still have a lot of valuable items transiting inside the container.
+If you need a legal advice of work injury lawyer in CA, visit workerscompensationlawyersla.com/.
 Those items could be including furniture, appliances, clothing and electronic equipment.
 Important disclosure: Note that many homeowner insurance policies cover your belongings, not only while in the storage container, but also while they are in transit to your new home.
 But, just as well, not all moving policies will provide you this benefit, so ask your insurance provider about your policy and its coverage.

 If your moving container is going to be staying at your chosen moving company’s facility for a period of time before transport, then there is a possibility of buying a contents insurance policy through a third-party provider to cover the items in the storage container while it’s in the hands of the moving company.

 Please be warned that things listed here are just some of the non-allowed items.
 The list is extensive and serious, so we hope we have given you a better picture of what you will not be storing.
 The rest will have to be left behind, or transported in your personal vehicle.
 The best way you could go about this is to consult your movers about the safety of things you are not completely sure about.
 That will be much easier than going through an extensive list of items, half of which you might not even own.
 To conclude, when in doubt – ask.